TheJeff08/TheJeff08/README.md

 - I'm currently learning Python and SQL!
 - I feel like I'm getting the hang of it, but my skills so far lean much heavier into dreaming an end state and the bumps are translating that into code.
 - I'm always open to help, because I try really hard to solve problems myself before reaching out - sometimes too much ;)
-- Reach my on my email primarily!
+- Reach me on my email primarily!
 - Fun fact: I'm actually a published audiobook narrator

 <!--